 What happens to your teeth because of this buildup of acid?

-Acid wears down your tooth enamel—the hardened layer around your teeth that protect them from decay.
+Acid wears down your tooth enamel—the hardened layer around your teeth that protects them from decay.
 Enamel erosion, as it is called, is a very serious condition because tooth enamel cannot regenerate once it is gone.
 Therefore, if you suffer from acid reflux disease, then make sure you take extra care of your oral hygiene to prevent oral acidity.
 There are several things you can do to help protect your teeth if you suffer from GERD:

 - Chew sugar free gum with xylitol.
 Chewing gum can help boost saliva production, which neutralizes the acids in your mouth.
 It has to be sugar free to work, though, because sugar only increases acid levels in your mouth.